Planning & Zoning

 Zoning Ordinance - This PDF document contains the Zoning Ordinance in its entirety.
 If you have a question about what you can build and where you can build it, this is the place to go.

 Stormwater Buffer Ordinance - Our Stormwater Buffer Ordinance is designed to improve and maintain water quality in Forest Acres.

 Rezoning Application - If you're interested in trying to change the zoning of your property or would like to change a portion of the Zoning Ordinance's text, start by filling out the Rezoning Application and taking it by City Hall.
-Our staff can evaluate the eligibilty of your request, and direct you through the re-zoning process.
+Our staff can evaluate the eligibility of your request, and direct you through the re-zoning process.

 Notice of Appeal to Zoning Board (Form 1) - If you would like to appeal a zoning interpretation or decision made by our staff, apply for a variance allowing you relief from the strict application of the Zoning Ordinance, or apply for a special exception as defined by our ordinance, start by filling out this form first.

 Appeal From Action of Zoning Official (Form 2) - If you believe a zoning official made an error while interpreting the Zoning Ordinance and would like to request relief, fill out this form in addition to Form 1 above.

 Application for a Variance (Form 3) - If you would like to go before the Zoning Board of Appeals and request a variance from the strict interpretation of the ordinance, fill out this form in addition to Form 1 above.
 Please note that state law will not allow municipalities to grant "use variances" - meaning we cannot grant a variance allowing a use which is forbidden by the property's zoning.